hazelcast/hazelcast/site/docs/sql/ddl.md

 #### Auto-resolving of Columns and Options

-The columns in the column list are optional.
-The connector can also resolve the columns using the options you provide, or by sampling a random record in the input.
-For example, if you give the java class name for IMap value, we'll resolve the columns by reflecting on that class.
+The column list after the mapping name is optional.
+The connector can resolve the columns using the options you provide, or by sampling a random record in the input.
+For example, if you give the java class name for IMap value, we'll resolve the columns by reflecting that class.

 If the connector fails to resolve the columns, the statement will fail.
 Check out individual connector documentation for details.